-Plans are still being formed but the focus of our time with Bishop Bartholomew will be identifying the changing needs of the church and how transitional ministry can be of benefit.
+The focus of our time with Bishop Bartholomew will be identifying the changing needs of the church and how transitional ministry can be of benefit.
 There will be presentation, breakout opportunities and times for question and answer.

 Register in advance for this meeting:

 After registering, you will receive a confirmation email containing information about joining the meeting.

 IMA will hold its first gathering after Bishop Bartholomew's presentation.
 It will be an opportunity to learn more about the plans for redevelopment of this association and an invitation to help.